PASSIONLab/CombBLAS/README.txt

 script.
 For example, if you installed Boost in /home/username/include/boost:
 $ python setup.py build -I/home/username/include

-MPI library must be compiled with -fPIC.
+The MPI library must be compiled with -fPIC.
 Python modules must be compiled with -fPIC, and that includes all libraries that get linked into the module.
 That includes the MPI library in the case of KDT.
 If your MPI was not compiled with -fPIC then the link step will fail.
 If this happens, contact your